Asbestos Exposure at the Brooklyn Navy Yard

 Who May Have Been Exposed

-Exposure also reached beyond the yard's own workforce.
-Navy personnel who served aboard ships built or repaired there encountered the same materials, and family members were sometimes exposed to fibers carried home on work clothing — a pattern often called take-home or secondary exposure.
+Navy crews who came aboard during fitting-out and sea trials encountered the same materials, and family members were sometimes exposed to fibers carried home on work clothes, the pattern known as take-home or secondary exposure.

 Illnesses Linked to the Exposure